Introduction to STK Radar

 1. Select the Basic - Pointing page in Servo_System's () Properties ().

-2. Open the Pointing Type: shortcut menu.
+2. Open the Pointing Type: dropdown menu.

 3. Select Targeted.